noelimmi/fsf_2019_screening_task1/ReadMe.md

 ## Getting Started

-Python 3.6+ is required
+Python 3.6 above,
 Django 2.1
-Pipenv for managing virtual environment
+and Pipenv for managing virtual environment is required.

 ### Installing